linode/docs/docs/guides/tools-reference/tools/how-to-use-silver-searcher/index.md

 ### The Silver Searcher vs ripgrep

-`ripgrep` is a tool similar to The Silver Searcher, likewise boasting vast performance improvements over `ack`.

-Both The Silver Searcher and `ripgrep` have their merits, many of which overlap.
-So, the choice of which one to use may come down to your personal preference between the tools' interfaces.
+ripgrep is a tool similar to The Silver Searcher, likewise boasting vast performance improvements over ack.
+Both the Silver Searcher and ripgrep have their merits, many of which overlap.
+So, the choice of which one to use may come down to your personal preference between their interfaces.

-`ripgrep` uses regular expression (regex) search patterns almost exclusively; The Silver Searcher, though fully capable of regex searches, uses command patterns primarily resembling `ack` commands.
-(You can learn more about using regex searches in The Silver Searcher via the [Advanced Searches](/docs/guides/installing-and-using-silver-searcher-on-linux/#advanced-searches) section below).
-Thus, The Silver Searcher may be easier to pick up if you are already familiar with `ack`.
+ripgrep uses regular expression (regex) search patterns almost exclusively; the Silver Searcher, though fully capable of regex searches, uses command patterns primarily resembling ack commands.
+(You can learn more about using regex searches in the Silver Searcher via the [Advanced Searches](/docs/guides/installing-and-using-silver-searcher-on-linux/#advanced-searches) section below).
+The Silver Searcher may be easier to pick up if you are already familiar with ack.

-The Silver Searcher is fast, but `ripgrep` purports to be even faster in most scenarios.
-Likely, The Silver Searcher's still-remarkable performance should be sufficient for most use cases.
-However, if you find yourself still facing slowdowns while using The Silver Searcher, you should look into `ripgrep`.

-You can learn more about `ripgrep` through our guide on how to install and start using it, which you can find via the search field on the top of this page.
+The Silver Searcher is fast, but ripgrep claims to be even faster in most scenarios.
+However, the Silver Searcher's still-remarkable performance should be sufficient for most use cases.
+If you find yourself still facing slowdowns while using he Silver Searcher, you should look into ripgrep.
+You can learn more about ripgrep through our guide on how to install and start using it.

-## How to Install The Silver Searcher
+## How to Install the Silver Searcher

 Depending on your Linux distribution, use one of the following methods to install The Silver Searcher.